davidforrest/1080-toolkit/resources/canvas/syllabus/2020syllabus.md

 #### **Calendar and Announcements**
 - Thanksgiving Recess Wed-Sun 11/25-11/29
-- Electronic Instrument and Composition due by the end of the day Friday
+- Electronic Instrument and Composition due by the end of the day Sunday

 <br>